 Pillars of Health is an interdisciplinary networking event with the mission to provide a platform for members of the health community to interact discuss ideas and share information freely with like-minded individuals.

-Hosted in partnership with the Health Innovation Hub (H2i) and JLABS, with support from The University of Toronto Entrepreneurship (UTE), it is a unique opportunity to establish significant connections with likeminded individuals across traditional silos.
+Hosted in partnership with the Health Innovation Hub (H2i) and the University of Toronto’s Translational Research Program it is a unique opportunity to establish significant connections with likeminded individuals across traditional silos.

-If you are a current or aspiring member of the health community with a passion for advancing Canadian innovation in health and life sciences stay tuned for our next fall 2019 Pillars of Health Networking Event.
+If you are a current or aspiring member of the health community with a passion for advancing Canadian innovation in health and life sciences please join us #pillarsofhealthTO.

 Media and Blog Posts